How to improve your TV's sound: budget and premium options for better audio

 If you’ve already spent a lot of care and cash on a good pair of stereo speakers and a stereo amplifier, it makes perfect sense to connect up your TV and enjoy a considerable step up in audio performance.

-Plenty of integrated stereo amplifiers, such as the Audiolab 6000A and Cambridge Audio CXA60, have optical inputs to take your TV’s audio output and deliver it to your speakers.
+Plenty of integrated stereo amplifiers, such as the Audiolab 6000A and Cambridge Audio CXA61, have optical inputs to take your TV’s audio output and deliver it to your speakers.

 If you have a purely analogue amplifier, like the Award-winning Rega Brio, you can use the amp’s RCA inputs and plug them into your TV’s corresponding outputs.
-Make sure you check your TV does have analogue audio outputs, though, as newer TVs don’t always have this kind of legacy connectivity.
+Make sure you check your TV has analogue audio outputs, though, as newer TVs don’t always have this kind of legacy connectivity.

 The final step is to go into your television’s menu settings and ensure that it’s directing the sound output to your hi-fi system, not its own speakers.